-This two-part day explores how storytelling and narrative skills can play a transformative role in communicating your research, and give you the opportunity to craft and develop effective research stories of your own.
+These 2 workshops explore how storytelling and narrative skills can play a transformative role in communicating your research, and give you the opportunity to craft and develop effective research stories and pitches of your own.

 The sessions are led by narrative coach Robert Holtom (The Guardian, Our World 2.0, openDemocracy, playwright & short story writer).

 1 - Introduction to Storytelling